 - Acceptance e-health and economic growth Factors affecting e-health adoption

-- Machine learning for healthcare
+- Machine learning for healthcare and social good

 - Intelligent systems for young and older adults using mobile devices